bramsubic/rattleRace/README.md

 # rattlerRace

 ### Description
-Inspired by 1976 snake video game, Blockade and 1991 Rattler Race created by Christopher Lee Fraley.
-Its a fast moving game in which, you, a snake try to eat all of the apples, but the more you eat the more you grow so try not to eat yourself.
+Inspired by 1991 Rattler Race created by Christopher Lee Fraley.
+Its a fast paced game in which, you try to eat all of the apples before the time is up.

 ### ScreenShots